thepower/power-docs/docs/devGuide/01-testnets-intro.md

 # What is a testnet in DCloud?

 The testnet is a network consisting of three or more nodes.
 The testnets can be public or local.
+Technically, local testnet is a local-hosted test chain — temporary network of three local-hosted nodes used for testing.
+For more information about the test chain, please, refer to "Local Testnet" page.

 The testnet is a powerful tool aimed to help you contribute to web3 as: